failfa-st/fail2/README.md

 Webpack Dev Server runs, allowing you to view the live changes as the code generation process evolves.

-The project has two main files:
+The project uses two main files:

 - `base.js`: This file manages the code generation process using the OpenAI API, writes the generated code to files (including `./project/src/index.js`), and handles errors that might occur during code generation.
-- `generation-000.js`: This file is the starting point for the code generation process.
+- `base-*.js`: This file is the starting point for the code generation process.
 It contains the initial code snippet and sets everything in motion for generating code by calling the necessary functions from `base.js`.